goabstract/Marketing-for-Engineers/README.md

 ## Influencer Marketing
 Influencer marketing is a type of marketing that focuses on working with opinioon leaders to drive a brand's message\product\service to the larger market.

+##  Marketing for Product Hunt Launch

+Useful tools:
+* [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
+It's a good practise to thank those people for supporting you via Twitter 😍

 ## :bowtie: Building Partnerships